How to Securely Back Up Data to Cloud Storage

 The optimal tool should support multiple cloud backup services for maximum robustness.

-Also, I'd prefer a tool that uses GPG rather than a symmetric encryption scheme in the tool.
-Symmetric encryption is vulnerable to being cracked if your password is compromised.
+Also, I'd prefer a tool that uses GPG rather than a symmetric encryption scheme.
+Symmetric encryption is vulnerable to being cracked if your password is weak or compromised.
 By using GPG I can take advantage of the high security setup I already have for my GPG private keys, which only exist on yubikeys.

 From looking through the above list, the multi-platform open source tools that support syncing GPG encrypted files are Duplicati and Duplicity.

 I decided to give Duplicati a shot because it looks fairly well developed and has a nice browser-based user interface.
 It supports syncing backups to many platforms, even including Sia's decentralized cloud!

 Configuring Duplicati to use Dropbox was quite easy due to the Oauth integration; it just took a few clicks.

 I was confused by the backup wizard because I chose "GPG Encryption (external)" rather than "built-in AES encryption" but it didn't ask me to select a public key.
 It turns out the default settings in Duplicati when using GPG are symmetric encryption which is not what we want!
 In order to properly set the public GPG key to which all the files are encrypted, add the following advanced option to your backup to configure it to use the key your GPG tool has associated with your email address.
 If you have multiple keys, I'm not sure what will happen.

 Also note that there's no need to set a path for the backup since it will create a "Duplicati Backup" folder automatically.
 You'll get a scary warning when finishing the wizard but you can ignore it.
 I told Duplicati to begin the initial backup sync and was pleased to see my encrypted blocks of files appearing.